xixiaofinland/sf.nvim/README.md

     uncovered = { fg = "#f07178" }, -- set `fg = ""` to disable this sign icon
   },

-  run_concise_tests = false, -- set to true to append --concise flag to test runs

 })
 ```